 Coming back to secularism.
 Though Hindu Dharma survived and never dictated terms to the state, ‘secular’ was added to the Constitution of India in 1976.
 There might have been a reason, as since Independence, several non-secular decisions had been taken.
 For example, Muslim and Christian representatives had pushed for special civil laws and other benefits and got them.

 However, after adding ‘secular’, the situation did not improve.
 In fact the government seemed almost eager to benefit specifically the dogmatic religions (which secularism is meant to counter) and occasionally had to be restrained in its eagerness by the courts.

 This is inexplicable.
 Why would ‘secular’ be added and then not acted upon?
 And the strangest thing: ‘secular’ got a new, specific Indian meaning.
 It means today: fostering those two big religions which have no respect for Hindus and whose dogmas condemn all of them to eternal hell – a fact that most Hindus simply laugh off or don’t even know.

 It is a sad irony.
 Can you imagine the Jews honouring the Germans with preferential treatment instead of seeking compensation for the millions of Jews killed?
 Yet Islam and Christianity that have gravely harmed Indians over centuries got preferential treatment by the Indian state, and their own beneficial dharma that has no other home except the Indian subcontinent, is egged out.
 And to top it, this is called ‘secular’!

-Obviously Indians have not learnt from the European experience.
-Hindus have not yet realized the intention of the dogmatic religions, though they say it openly: “We alone have the full truth.
-All must accept this.”
+It seems Hindus have not yet realized that the dogmatic religions really want to put the mind of all humans into a strait jacket.
+They say it openly: “We alone have the full truth.
+All must accept it.”